kubernetes-sigs/kustomize/examples/valueAdd.md

 [IETF RFC 6902 JSON].
 The add operation is simple declaration of what value to add, and a powerful syntax for specifying where to add the value.
-The value can, for example, be inserted into an existing file path as a prefix, postfix, or some change in the middle (e.g. `/volume/data` becomes `/volume/projectId/data`).
+The value can, for example, be inserted into an existing field holding a file path as either a prefix, a postfix, or some change in the middle (e.g. `/volume/data` becomes `/volume/projectId/data`).

 [IETF RFC 6902 JSON]: https://tools.ietf.org/html/rfc6902